All Episodes

 Otherwise, how is it spread from individual to individual?

-If it's simply a slaughter of the immune system because of people not eating the right foods and all that sort of thing, then there shouldn't be this kind of direct spread that we do see.
+If it's simply a slaughter of the immune system because of people not eating right foods and all that sort of thing, then there shouldn't be this kind of direct spread that we do see.

 Well, I'm trying to look through here and get the latest statistics that were given by the UN.

-This was in Geneva, Switzerland, and if I can find the article, I'd like to read it verbatim so that the audience gets it exactly as is.
+And if I can find the article, I'd like to read it verbatim so that the audience gets it exactly as is.

 And I'm having to look through here in a hurry to try to find this.